ipspace/netlab-examples/routing/sr-isis-te/README.md

 This use case is different in that it models an extended L2 service: Host 1 and host 2 are both on the same subnet, separated by an MPLS network topology that features a traffic-engineered ePipe service over SR-ISIS.

-Netsim-Tools currently assumes 'atomic' links, i.e. different links are assigned different prefixes from a pool.
+netlab currently assumes 'atomic' links, i.e. different links are assigned different prefixes from a pool.
 This example uses custom manual addressing, selectively removing IP addresses from interfaces as needed.

 ## MACsec on 7x50